 AAMFT continues to monitor federal legislation and policies that affect the marriage and family therapy profession.
 We have made significant progress in raising the recognition of MFTs as qualified mental health care providers at the federal level.
 For recent updates on advocacy initiatives, please take a look at our Advocacy Blog.
 If federal and/or state MFT advocacy is of interest to you, consider joining the Family TEAM, AAMFT’s grassroots advocacy network.

 Our top federal priority is including MFTs as Medicare Part B providers.
 Currently, MFTs, as well as licensed mental health counselors (LMHCs), are not eligible for reimbursement as Medicare providers.
 As these two professions make up over 40% of the behavioral healthcare workforce, this issue severely limits mental, behavioral, and emotional healthcare access, especially in workforce shortage areas and rural areas.
 We are actively advocating for legislation to address this problem.
-These bills are the Mental Health Access Improvement Act of 2017 (H.R.
-3032), and the Seniors Mental Health Access Improvement Act of 2017 (S. 1879).
 If you haven’t already, please contact your Members of Congress and urge them to support MFTs in Medicare.
 Take Action here.

 In addition to advocating for MFT Medicare inclusion, AAMFT also: